Thoothukudi district

-Thoothukudi district is one of the 38 districts of Tamil Nadu, a state in southern India.
-On 20 October 1986, an M. G. Ramachandran-led government bifurcated the Tirunelveli district to form the district.
-It is shared by its boundaries with the Tenkasi, Tirunelveli, Ramanathapuram, and Virudhunagar districts and by the Gulf of Mannar in the Bay of Bengal.
-The district is like a mini India in shape.
-It is broad in the north and tapers towards the south.
-Thoothukudi is the headquarters and largest city of the district.
+Thoothukkudi district is one of the 38 districts of Tamil Nadu, a state in India.
+On 20 October 1986, the government led by M. G. Ramachandran (M.G.R.) bifurcated the Tirunelveli district to create this district.
+It shares its boundaries with the Tenkasi, Tirunelveli, Ramanathapuram, and Virudhunagar districts, as well as the Gulf of Mannar in the Bay of Bengal.
+The shape of the district resembles a mini India, being broad in the north and tapering towards the south.
+Thoothukudi serves as the headquarters and is the largest city in the district.

 Overview

 History

-On 20 October 1986, a new district carved out of the erstwhile Tirunelveli district was born in Tamil Nadu and named after V. O. Chidambaranar, a great national leader hailing from Ottapidaram who led the Swadeshi Movement in the south.
-Since 1997, as in the case of other districts of Tamil Nadu, this district has also been named after its headquarters city, Thoothukkudi.
+On 20 October 1986, a new district carved out of the erstwhile Tirunelveli district in Tamil Nadu.
+It was named after V. O. Chidambaranar, a prominent national leader from Ottapidaram who played a significant role in the Swadeshi Movement in southern India.
+Since 1997, this district has also been referred to by the name of its headquarters city, Thoothukkudi, similar to other districts in Tamil Nadu.